Covenantal “Reverse” Offering… Telling the Story

 On the first Sunday of Lent, every Hazelwood member/family received $20 as part of a Covenantal “Reverse” Offering; a gift from Hazelwood to be gifted to others.
 This gift was to be considered as part of God’s covenant with each of us.
 Their part in the covenant?
 To give it away.
 There were two conditions set: 1) Use this gift for good; 2) Tell the story.
 Each member/family was encouraged to match the $20 and give $40 away.

-The stories of how these reverse offerings have been used are beginning to come in
+Here are some of the stories of how these reverse offerings have been used

 • First Choice for women/men.
 Pregnancy counseling and parent teaching (especially fathers).